March Madness Bracket Scoring

 I could have dialed it in tighter, but I wanted to keep the numbers simple.
 For example, 4-5-7-11-19-32 fits great, but is cumbersome.
 Below is the standard deviation data for each round, if you want to come up with your own.

 Among common scoring systems, the concept that best fits this approach is using a Fibonacci sequence: either 1-1-2-3-5-8 or 2-3-5-8-13-21.
 Both of those options turn out be good matches.
 Most online leagues aren’t fully customizable to the point that you can choose any point value for each round, so if you’re setting up a league where Fibonacci scoring is an option, that would be my recommendation.

 Looking for some data to help you fill out your bracket?
-Read about what a typical March Madness bracket looks like.
+Read about what a typical March Madness bracket should look like.